nisrinelr/task_rbac/README.md

 GET /api/tasks - View tasks (Admins can see all tasks | Users can only see their tasks).

-GET /api/users - View tasks (for admins only).
+GET /api/users - View all users (for admins only).

 POST /api/tasks - Create a task (admin only).